 Blood orange bars!
 See my recipe note about substituting flavors.

 Craving lots of texture with your bars?
-You’ll love my lemon crumble bars.
+You’ll love my oatmeal lemon crumble bars.

 You only need 7 ingredients to make these lemon bars.
 The lemon curd filling is extra thick and creamy and sits on an irresistible butter shortbread crust.
 Always bake lemon bars at a lower temperature to avoid over-baking.
 See recipe notes for important tips.
 They’re simply the best lemon bars and are perfect for picnics, bake sales, spring brunches, baby showers, and bridal showers.